Frequently Asked Questions

 -

-task to delete unwanted SourceSafe control files (CVS files, editor backup files, etc.), but it doesn't seem to work; the files never get deleted.
-What's wrong? -
+I've used a <delete>task to delete unwanted SourceSafe control files (CVS files, editor backup files, etc.), but it doesn't seem to work; the files never get deleted.
+What's wrong?

 I have a target I want to skip if a property is set,

-as an attribute of the target, but all the targets this target depends on are still executed.
-Why? -
+so I have unless="property"as an attribute of the target, but all the targets this target depends on are still executed.
+Why?

-of just the files I want, but it isn't giving me any files at all.
-What's wrong? -
+In my <fileset>, I've put in an<exclude>of all files followed by an<include>of just the files I want, but it isn't giving me any files at all.
+What's wrong?

-failed to build my program via javac even when I put the needed jars in an externalbuild.properties
+antfailed to build my program via javac even when I put the needed jars in an externalbuild.propertiesfile and reference them bypathelementorclasspath refid.

 Ant creates WAR files with a lower-case